nhejazi/methyvim/README.md

     survival), in effect providing an nonparametric evaluation of the impact of methylation at the target site on said outcome.

-*In all cases, an estimator of the target parameter is constructed via targeted minimum loss-based estimation.*

-These methods allow differential methylation effects to be quantified in a manner that is largely free of assumptions, especially of the variety exploited in parametric models. **The statistical algorithm consists in several major steps:**
+These methods allow differential methylation effects to be quantified in a manner that is largely assumption-free, especially of the variety exploited in parametric models. **The statistical algorithm consists in several major steps:**